-The Frank Lloyd Wright Foundation’s Fall 2014 Class schedule offers exciting opportunities for students from 7th Grade through adult to explore their creativity and imagination.
+The Frank Lloyd Wright Foundation’s Spring 2015 Class schedule offers exciting opportunities for students to explore their creativity and imagination.
 All classes are held at Taliesin West, Frank Lloyd Wright’s legendary home and architectural laboratory in Scottsdale, AZ.
 All classes include an in-depth tour of Frank Lloyd Wright's famous winter home and studio at Taliesin West.

 Book space in any of our classes online through Zerve.com.
 Advance booking for classes is required and can be done easily online through Zerve.com.

 You may also book your class or camp reservation over the phone at (888) 516-0811.

 Ceramics and Pottery - $325 for Four Week Session - For students 18-years-of-age and older

 April 6-29, Meeting on Mondays and Wednesdays (6pm-9pm)

 April 7-30, Meeting on Tuesdays and Thursdays (6pm-9pm)

 Desert Shelter Design - $300 - For students in Grades 5-12

 Students at the Frank Lloyd Wright School of Architecture, Taliesin West have built a number of unique, small shelters to live close to nature.
 They would select a site, design a floor plan, and decide what materials to use to construct the building.